matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 Membership has to be formally proposed by someone already on the Spec Core Team.

 Members can be removed from the team if >= 75% of the team agrees they are no longer following the goals and guiding principles of the project.
+(The 75% is measured of the whole team, including the member in question)

 Guardians act as a backstop, and can appoint or remove Spec Core Team members (requiring a 75% consensus threshold between the Guardians) if the Spec Core